 Our goal is to create a classroom culture where everyone is working together and on the same team.
 To do that, we’ve got to invest time into building and maintaining that culture.
 One of the simplest and most effective way to do that is through regular class meetings – sometimes referred to as morning meetings.

 These meetings provide the opportunity to get to know each other, forge individual and class relationships, learn how to work together, and build communication and social skills.

 Students are not only reviewing academic skills and seeing how they apply to real life, but they’re also learning how to observe and reflect, to think and listen – fundamental skills that are often lacking.

 You’re building academic, social, and emotional skills – all at the same time.
 And intentionally creating a community of caring, respectful learners, thus setting the tone for a respectful, engaged learning culture.

-We go into detail for how to make regular class meetings work in both elementary and secondary in Beyond Classroom Management.
+We go into detail for how to make regular class meetings work in both elementary and secondary in Classroom Management 101.
 You may also find The Morning Meeting Book helpful.

-Join us in Beyond Classroom Management to get you & your students working together on the same team.
+Join us in Classroom Management 101 to get you & your students working together on the same team.

 spread the word!